Russia and Ukraine agree to gas transit deal | DW | 19.12.2019

 Russia was reportedly seeking only a short-term deal.

-Tension between Kiev and Moscow escalated in recent years after Russia's annexation of Ukraine's Crimean Peninsula in 2014 as well as its backing of separatists in eastern Ukraine.
+Tensions between Kyiv and Moscow escalated in recent years after Russia's annexation of Ukraine's Crimea Peninsula in 2014 as well as its backing of separatists in eastern Ukraine.

 mvb/rc (AP, AFP, dpa)